-If you or someone you know has been duped by McDonald’s or another company’s false advertising contact an experienced lawyer at Bradley/Grombacher.
+If you or someone you know has been duped by McDonald’s or another company’s false advertising contact an experienced lawyer for consumer class action lawsuits at Bradley/Grombacher.
 They can help you recover and stop the deceptive marketing.

 Note: Bradley/Grombacher is not representing the plaintiff in this lawsuit.